UN climate talks near halftime with key issues unresolved

 KEEPING COOL

 The hosts of last year’s talks in Glasgow said they managed to “keep 1.5 alive,” including by getting countries to endorse the target in the outcome document.
 But U.N. chief Antonio Guterres has warned that the temperature goal is on life support “and the machines are rattling.”
-And campaigners were disappointed that agenda this year doesn’t explicitly cite the threshold after pushback from some major oil and gas exporting nations.
-The talks’ chair, Egypt, can still convene discussions on putting it in the final agreement.
+And campaigners were disappointed that the agenda this year doesn’t explicitly cite the threshold after pushback from some major oil and gas exporting nations.

+Egypt, which is chairing the talks, convened a three-hour meeting Saturday in which the issue was raised several times.
+“1.5 is a substantive issue,” said Wael Aboulmagd, a senior Egyptian negotiator, adding that it was “not just China” which had raised questions about the language used to refer to the target.
+“I think we have some thoughts as to how to address the semantic aspect of that while ensuring that COP27 witnesses maximum possible advance on the cause of mitigation,” he said.

 CUTTING EMISSIONS